smallwat3r/shhh/README.md

 can access:

 * Shhh at http://localhost:5000
-* See the database records using Adminer at http://localhost:8080
+* (and access the database records using Adminer on port `8080` if you launched Shhh with adminer)

-Note: using docker-compose the application will be running with Gunicorn.
+Note: When started with the docker-compose set-up, the application is running with Gunicorn.

 </details>